 It’s also good to know which direction the parade is traveling because it can help you gauge when it will appear.
 The parade may start at 3:30 p.m., but you might not be seeing it until about 3:50 p.m. if you are seated near its end.

-There is so much to get excited for in 2020 with the new Magic Happens parade and the Disney California Adventure Food & Wine Festival, both opening Feb.
-28, and Avengers Campus opening in summer.
+There is so much to get excited for in 2023 with the new Magic Happens parade, the Disney 100 Years of Wonder celebration and the reopening of Toontown on March 8.
+Plus the Disney California Adventure Food & Wine Festival kicks off March 3.
 Ready to hop to Disneyland to catch all of the magical new fun?
 Your favorite froggy friends can help you save some green if you are in need of discount multi-day Disneyland Resort tickets and hotel bookings in the Anaheim and Los Angeles area!